 - Besides, according to Chartable, 10.8% of US consumers listen to the podcast daily, a few times a week (13.8%), once a week (11.8%), once a month (13.2%), less often (28.5%), and never (22%).
 (Chartable, 2019)

-- Also, there is an exciting statistics based on the amount of podcats episode listened to.
+- Also, there are interesting statistics based on the amount of podcats episode listened to.
 Only 43% of consumers listen to the entire episode, most of the episodes (44%), less than half (10%), and just the beginning (3%).
 (Chartable, 2019)

 - There are approximately 73 million podcast listeners in the US alone.
 (Statista, 2019)